DimitraTriantali/SOMO-VCB/README.md

 #### Variance counterbalancing
 ---
-Artificial neural networks are becoming increasingly important in engineering as they have proven helpful in various demanding applications.
-The Variance counterbalancing (VCB) method was proposed as a neural network training approach employing randomly selected mini-batches to optimize the network's parameters $w \in W$, where $W$ is an appropriate domain [[1]](#1).
-This method is based on the minimization of the average mean squared error $\bar{E}(w)$ of the network along with the error variance $\bar{\sigma}^2(w)$ over the mini-batches.
-The VCB method helps eliminate the need to reduce the size of the steps and promotes the use of efficient optimizers, making it a remedy for slow convergence in stochastic learning.

-The optimization problem underlying this technique can be handled as a single-objective or multi-objective.
-The proposed software implements both VCB approaches in function approximation tasks using RBF networks [[2]](#2).

-The first approach (SO) employs a penalty function $\lambda_{c}$ and the BFGS algorithm with strong Wolfe-Powell line search conditions [[3]](#3) to solve the problem:
+Artificial neural networks have been placed in a salient position among machine learning methods for solving challenging problems in science and engineering.
+The stochastic gradient descent (SGD) methods, which constitute the main optimization artillery for training neural networks, are often characterized by slow convergence rates, especially in large datasets.
+This is a consequence of considering the mean squared error (MSE) of the network over individual mini-batches randomly selected from the training dataset.

+The VCB method was proposed [[1]](#1) as an alternative approach that employs random sets of mini-batches and concurrently minimizes the average and the variance of the network’s MSE.
+Thus, if $w$ is the parameter vector of the neural network (i.e., synapses weights and other possible parameters of its activation functions), then the average, $\bar{E}(w)$, and the variance, $\bar{\sigma}^2(w)$, of the network’s MSE over randomly selected sets of mini-batches are used to form the objective function for the network’s training.
+The main gain of this approach is the alleviation of slow convergence through the use of more efficient optimizers, such as quasi-Newton methods, as well as the enhanced generalization capability of the network.

+In its early variants, VCB followed a single-objective (SO) optimization approach [[1]](#1).
+Thus, the optimization problem was formulated through the penalty function:

 $$\min_{w \in W} \bar{F}(w,\lambda_{c}) = \bar{E}(w) + \lambda_{c}  \text{   } \bar{\sigma}^2(w),$$

-The second approach (MO) utilizes the inherent bi-objective form of the problem.
-It uses the state-of-the-art multi-objective particle swarm optimization method [[4]](#4) to optimize the vectorial objective function:
+where $λc$ stands for the penalty coefficient that needs to be properly set.
+The problem was solved using the BFGS algorithm with strong Wolfe-Powell line search conditions [[3]](#3).
+Recently, the inherent bi-objective nature of VCB has motivated a multi-objective (MO) formulation of the problem [[5]](#5) based on the minimization of the vectorial objective function:

 $$\bar{F}(w) = \left[ \bar{E}(w) \text{            } \text{            } \bar{\sigma}^2(w) \right]^T.$$

-The SOMO-VCB software has been validated by the research of Triantali et al. [[5]](#5), which demonstrated the promising performance of VCB approaches compared to the established Adam method.
+whose Pareto optimal solutions can be detected through state-of-the-art metaheuristics, such as the multiobjective particle swarm optimization (MOPSO) method [[4]](#4).

+The proposed SOMO-VCB software implements both the single-objective and the multi-objective VCB approaches, especially designed for function approximation tasks using RBF neural networks [[2]](#2).
+The recently published proof-of-concept results in [[5]](#5) verify the feasibility of both approaches as well as their potential in diverse regression tasks.

 #### Software's guide
 ---

 The proposed software is placed in the [SOMO-VCB](https://github.com/DimitraTriantali/SOMO-VCB/tree/main/SOMO-VCB) folder.
 The folder contains two groups of m-files.
 The first group implements the single-objective approach and comprises the files with the "so" prefix.
 The second group implements the multi-objective strategy and contains the files with the "mo" prefix.
 The details of the software's files and folders are in the included [README](https://github.com/DimitraTriantali/SOMO-VCB/blob/main/SOMO-VCB/README.pdf) file.
-An additional file named [Example](https://github.com/DimitraTriantali/SOMO-VCB/blob/main/Example.pdf) is provided to make it easier for the user to understand the software through a step-by-step example.
+A simple application example that comprehensively describes the workings of the proposed software and can be used as a guide for applying the VCB algorithm to more complicated problems is offered on [Example](https://github.com/DimitraTriantali/SOMO-VCB/blob/main/Example.pdf).

 #### Licence
 ---